Mangokazi/Python-Week-1/README.md

 -Data Blending:
 *Data blending combines multiple sources of data into a single dataset at the reporting layer.
 While data blending is conceptually similar to the extract, transform, and load process in Chapter 3, there is a crucial difference.
 Recall that ETL processes operate on a schedule, copying data from source systems into analytics environments.
 Business requirements drive the scheduling, such as near real-time, hourly, daily, weekly, monthly, or annually.
 Typically, an organization's IT department designs, builds, operates, and maintains ETL processes.<br>
+### Chapter 5: Data Analysis and Stastics
+* Fundamentals of Statistics:
+* _One key concept is the definition of a population.
+A population represents all the data subjects you want to analyze.
+For example, suppose you are an analyst at the National Highway Traffic Safety Administration (NHTSA) and start to receive reports about a potential defect in Ford F-Series trucks.
+In this case, the population is all Ford F-Series trucks.
+If you want to examine all Ford F-Series vehicles, you'd have to conduct a census.
+A census is when you obtain data for every element of your population.
+Conducting a census is typically infeasible due to the effort involved and the scarcity of resources.
+* Descriptive Statistics:
+* -Descriptive statistics is a branch of statistics that summarizes and describes data.
+As you explore a new dataset for the first time, you want to develop an initial understanding of the size and shape of the data.
+You use descriptive statistics as measures to help you understand the characteristics of your dataset.

+When initially exploring a dataset, you may perform univariate analysis to answer questions about a variable's values.
+You also use descriptive measures to develop summary information about all of a variable's observations.
+This context helps orient you and informs the analytical techniques you use to continue your analysis.
+*Measures of Frequency:
+-Measures of frequency help you understand how often something happens.
+When encountering a dataset for the first time, you want to determine how much data you are working with to help guide your analysis.
+For example, suppose you are working with human performance data.
+One of the first things to understand is the size of the dataset.
+One way to accomplish this quickly is to count the number of observations.
+*Measures of Central Tendency:
+-To help establish an overall perspective on a given dataset, an analyst explores various measures of central tendency.
+You use measures of central tendency to identify the central, or most typical, value in a dataset.
+There are numerous ways to measure central tendency, and you end up using them in conjunction with each other to understand the shape of your data.
+*Confidence Intervals:
+-Each time you take a sample from a population, the statistics you generate are unique to the sample.
+In order to make inferences about the population as a whole, you need a way to come up with a range of scores that you can use to describe the population as a whole.
+A confidence interval describes the possibility that a sample statistic contains the true population parameter in a range of values around the mean.
+When calculating a confidence interval, you end up with a lower bound value and an upper bound value.
+Given the confidence interval range, the lower bound is the lower limit, and the upper bound is the upper limit.
+*Simple Linear Regression:
+-Simple linear regression is an analysis technique that explores the relationship between an independent variable and a dependent variable.
+You can use linear regression to identify whether the independent variable is a good predictor of the dependent variable.
+You can perform a regression analysis in spreadsheets like Microsoft Excel and programming languages, including Python and R. When plotting the results of a regression, the independent variable is on the x-axis and the dependent variable is on the y-axis.
+### Chapter 6: Data Analytics Tools
+*Structured Query Language (SQL):
+-The Structured Query Language (SQL) is the language of databases.
+Any time a developer, administrator, or end user interacts with a database, that interaction happens through the use of a SQL command.
+SQL is divided into two major sublanguages:

+The Data Definition Language (DDL) is used mainly by developers and administrators.
+It's used to define the structure of the database itself.
+It doesn't work with the data inside a database, but it sets the ground rules for the database to function.
+The Data Manipulation Language (DML) is the subset of SQL commands that are used to work with the data inside of a database.
+They do not change the database structure, but they add, remove, and change the data inside a database.